bharathyuvaraj21/Rag-Policy-Chatbot/README.md

   │
   ▼
 END
----
-## 📘 Project Overview
+📘 Project Overview

-This project implements a **Retrieval-Augmented Generation (RAG) based Question Answering system** that enables users to ask natural language questions on internal company policy documents (such as **Refund Policy** and **Employee Leave Policy**).
+This project implements a Retrieval-Augmented Generation (RAG) based Question Answering system that enables users to ask natural language questions on internal company policy documents (such as Refund Policy and Employee Leave Policy).

-The system retrieves the most relevant document sections using **semantic search with vector embeddings** and generates accurate answers using a **language model**, exposed through a **FastAPI backend**.
+The system retrieves the most relevant document sections using semantic search with vector embeddings and generates accurate answers using a language model, exposed through a FastAPI backend.

-The primary goal is to **eliminate manual document searching** and provide **instant, reliable, document-grounded answers** through an API.
+The primary goal is to eliminate manual document searching and provide instant, reliable, document-grounded answers through an API.

----

-## 🗃️ Data Sources
+🗃️ Data Sources

 The system uses internally created policy documents:

-- `Doc1.txt` – Company Refund & Return Policy
+Doc1.txt – Company Refund & Return Policy

-- `Doc2.txt` – Employee Leave Policy
+Doc2.txt – Employee Leave Policy

 Each document contains structured textual rules and conditions used for retrieval.
-The documents are stored as **TXT files**, parsed and chunked for vectorization.

----

-## ⚙️ Methodology

-### 1. Document Ingestion
-- Loaded all TXT files from the input directory.
-- Each document was read and stored with metadata (source filename).

-### 2. Text Chunking
-- Documents were split into overlapping chunks (250 words with 30-word overlap).
-- This improves semantic retrieval and avoids loss of context during embedding.

-### 3. Embedding Generation
-- Each chunk was converted into a dense vector using:
-  - `sentence-transformers/all-MiniLM-L6-v2`
-- These embeddings capture the semantic meaning of text.

-### 4. Vector Indexing with FAISS
-- All embeddings were stored in a FAISS vector index.
-- Enables fast similarity search.

-### 5. Query Retrieval
-- User questions are converted into embeddings.
-- FAISS retrieves the Top-K most relevant document chunks.

-### 6. Answer Generation (RAG Pipeline)
-- Retrieved chunks are passed as context to the language model.
-- The model generates an answer strictly from document content.
-- Output is cleaned to remove hallucinations.

-### 7. API Deployment
-- The full pipeline is deployed using FastAPI.
-- Users interact via a REST API endpoint.
-- API testing is done using Swagger UI.

----

-## 🧠 Technologies Used
-- **Programming Language:** Python
-- **Embeddings:** Sentence Transformers (MiniLM)
-- **Vector Database:** FAISS
-- **Language Model:** GPT-2 / DistilGPT-2
-- **Backend:** FastAPI, Uvicorn
-- **Prototyping:** Jupyter Notebook
-- **Storage:** JSON, TXT files

----

-## 📈 Key Functional Results
-- Answers policy-related questions using only internal documents.
-- Prevents hallucination by grounding answers in retrieved content.
-- Supports multi-document knowledge base.
-- Exposed through a production-style REST API.
-- Demonstrates a full end-to-end RAG implementation.

-### ✅ Example
-**Question:**
+The documents are stored as TXT files, parsed and chunked for vectorization.

+⚙️ Methodology
+1. Document Ingestion

+Loaded all TXT files from the input directory.

+Each document was read and stored with metadata (source filename).

+2. Text Chunking

+Documents were split into overlapping chunks (250 words with 30-word overlap).

+This improves semantic retrieval and avoids loss of context during embedding.

+3. Embedding Generation

+Each chunk was converted into a dense vector using:

+sentence-transformers/all-MiniLM-L6-v2

+These embeddings capture the semantic meaning of text.

+4. Vector Indexing with FAISS

+All embeddings were stored in a FAISS vector index.

+Enables fast similarity search.

+5. Query Retrieval

+User questions are converted into embeddings.

+FAISS retrieves the Top-K most relevant document chunks.

+6. Answer Generation (RAG Pipeline)

+Retrieved chunks are passed as context to the language model.

+The model generates an answer strictly from document content.

+Output is cleaned to remove hallucinations.

+7. API Deployment

+The full pipeline is deployed using FastAPI.

+Users interact via a REST API endpoint.

+API testing is done using Swagger UI.

+🧠 Technologies Used

+Programming Language: Python

+Embeddings: Sentence Transformers (MiniLM)

+Vector Database: FAISS

+Language Model: GPT-2 / DistilGPT-2

+Backend: FastAPI, Uvicorn

+Prototyping: Jupyter Notebook

+Storage: JSON, TXT files

+📈 Key Functional Results

+Answers policy-related questions using only internal documents.

+Prevents hallucination by grounding answers in retrieved content.

+Supports multi-document knowledge base.

+Exposed through a production-style REST API.

+Demonstrates a full end-to-end RAG implementation.

+✅ Example

+Question:
 How many paid leaves do employees get per year?

-**Answer:**
+Answer:
 Employees are entitled to 24 paid leaves per year.

----

-## 💡 Practical Applications
+💡 Practical Applications

-- HR policy chatbots
+HR policy chatbots

-- Customer support automation
+Customer support automation

-- Internal document search engines
+Internal document search engines

-- Legal & compliance document retrieval
+Legal & compliance document retrieval

-- Enterprise knowledge assistants
+Enterprise knowledge assistants

 This system significantly reduces manual search time and improves productivity.

----

-## 🚀 Future Enhancements
+🚀 Future Enhancements

-- Replace GPT-2 with instruction-tuned models (LLaMA, GPT-4, Claude)
+Replace GPT-2 with instruction-tuned models (LLaMA, GPT-4, Claude)

-- Add PDF ingestion and OCR support
+Add PDF ingestion and OCR support

-- Add authentication and activity logging
+Add authentication and activity logging

-- Deploy using Docker & Cloud (AWS / GCP)
+Deploy using Docker & Cloud (AWS / GCP)

-- Add a frontend chat UI (Streamlit or React)
+Add a frontend chat UI (Streamlit or React)

-- Enable automatic document re-indexing
+Enable automatic document re-indexing

----

-## ✅ How to Run the Project
+✅ How to Run the Project
 pip install -r requirements.txt python -m uvicorn app:app --port 8001

 Open in browser:

 http://localhost:8001/docs